martindbp/merkl/README.md

    @node(outs=lambda input_value, k: k)
    def my_clustering_function(input_value, k=3)
    ```
-   Note that the input arguments may contain placeholder objects for upstream calcalations, that cannot be accessed.
+   Note that the input arguments may contain futures for upstream calcalations that cannot be accessed.

 The `node` decorator also takes these optional arguments:

 * `serializers`: a map between out index and a MerklSerializer class.
 The default serializer is JsonSerializer
 * `cache_policy`: either a CachePolicy object or a map between output index and CachePolicy objects
-* `code_hash_granularity`: 'function' or 'file', defaults to 'file'.
+* `code_hash_mode`: CodeHashMode.[FUNCTION,FILE], defaults to FILE.
 This means the code in the whole file the function
   resides in is used to compute the function hash
 * `code_deps`: a list of modules or functions this function depends on for code hashing